gashcrumb/ipaas-api/docs/entities.md

 # Entity Relationships
 We are in the process of creating a diagram for the Entity Relationships in iPaaS.
-Below is what we currently have, which is pretty incomplete and under continuous develolpment.
+Below is what we currently have, which is pretty incomplete and under continuous development.
 Please feel free to edit this document as necessary.

 ## Models/Entities:
 - Connection